roni5/drupal7-with-nginx/README.md

 ## Background
 Perusio's configuration is masterful - a great learning tool, security conscious and adaptable to many situations.
 I am very grateful for his work.
 It has saved me a tremendous amount of time and provided me with a working knowledge of nginx, Drupal and PHP-FPM.

-When working with Perusio's configuration, I found that it took me quite a bit of time to tailor it specifically to my needs.
-I started with one relatively small VPS and then had to repeat the process for another VPS I acquired.
-What I needed was a stock configuration for my needs so I could save time.
+When working with Perusio's configuration, I found that it took me quite a bit of time to go through the files and tailor it specifically to my needs.
+I started with one relatively small VPS and then had to repeat the process for another VPS I acquired a year later (by which time I had a murky recollection of what I had done the first time).
+What I needed was a stock configuration for my needs with so I could save time.
 This is the result.

 ##Changes from Perusio's Configuration